Master of Physician Assistant Program

 Physician assistants perform many clinical functions, allowing the physicians and other health professionals they work with more time for duties requiring their particular knowledge and skill.
 PAs may specialize in virtually any health care field.

-The online application for entrance into our program in May 2016 will open on July 1, 2015.
-The deadline is Oct 15, 2015 to have ALL materials into the Office of Academic Admissions.
+The online application for entrance into our program in May 2016 is now open.
+The deadline is Oct.
+15, 2015 to have ALL materials into the Office of Academic Admissions.
 We encourage early application.

 The Physician Assistant training grant received from the Health Resources and Services Administration includes an oral health objective.
 We utilize Smiles for Life: A National Oral Health Curriculum in order to meet this objective.
 This program has been reviewed and is approved for a maximum of 8.5 hours of AAPA Category I CME credit by the Physician Assistant Review Panel.